Kiseeeeee/-Jeremiah/README.md

 ## 🚀 About Me

-I'm a passionate developer who loves to explore new technologies and build innovative solutions.
+I'm a passionate 1st year college students who loves to explore new technologies and build innovative solutions.
 My journey in tech is driven by curiosity and the desire to create meaningful projects.

 - 🎯 Focused on Web Development & AI
 - 🧠 Always learning and improving my skills